jimrothstein/docs/misc_files/006_history_notes.md

 worker.
 Why is Peru `poor`, cheaper to use 19th C inventions b/c cheap labor, its GDP/Capital is about where England was in 19th.

+##  Panic 1837 (1837-1848)
+-   after period of rapid growth, esp. land.
+-   by 1837, deep depression; one of worst in US history.
+-   US is dominated by England, for capital, for markets (cotton), and for imports.
+-   Several states default (not US govt) and state govt debt is **sovereign**, can not sue for it in its own state court.
+-   English bankers get pissed at defaults:   see what happens in democracy;
+lose all values of  paying one's debts.
+If US cotton crop fails, English factories layoff -> English recession and then of course no demand for US cotton the next year.
+Very tight ties bet US and London bankers.
+-   Lessons?
+Without hegemony, US or any country can not separate its domestic and foregin policies.
+Longer term changes, US States get out of capital improvement projects (ie less public bonds, let private section do this), States begin to deploy property tax to raise revenues (and less sales of land)
 ## Pennsylvania RR
 - (1852-1874) pres = J. Edgar Thompson, engineer, modernizes, uses Westinghouse Air Brake.
   -  (1877)  wage cut (Depression)